gnames/gnparser/README.md

 Relevant flags:

 `--help -h`
-: help information about flags.
+: Displays help information about the available flags.

 `--batch_size -b`
-: Sets a maximum number of names collected into a batch before processing.
+: Sets the maximum number of names processed in a batch.
+This is ignored in streaming mode (-s).
-This flag is ignored if parsing mode is set to streaming with `-s` flag.

 `--cultivar -C`
-: Adds support for botanical cultivars like `Sarracenia flava 'Maxima'` and graft-chimaeras like `+ Crataegomespilus`
+: Deprecated.
+Use `--nomenclatural-code` instead.

 `--capitalize -c`
-: Capitalizes the first letter of name-strings.
+: Capitalizes the first letter of input name-strings.

 `--details -d`
-: Return more details for a parsed name.
-This flag is ignored for CSV/TSV formatting.
+: Provides more detailed output for each parsed name.
+Ignored for CSV/TSV formats.

 `--diaereses -D`
-: Preserves diaereses within names, e.g. `Leptochloöpsis virgata`.
-The stemmed canonical name will be generated without diaereses.
+: Preserves diaereses, e.g. `Leptochloöpsis virgata`.
+The stemmed canonical name not include diaereses.

 `--format -f`
-: output format.
-Can be `csv`, `tsv`, `compact`, `pretty`.
+: Specifies the output format: `csv`, `tsv`, `compact`, or `pretty`.
-Default is `csv`.

-CSV and TSV formats return a header row and the CSV/TSV-compatible parsed result.
+Defaults to `csv`.
+CSV and TSV formats include a header row.

 `--jobs -j`
-: number of jobs running concurrently.
+: Sets the number of jobs to run concurrently.

 `--ignore_tags -i`
-: keeps HTML entities and tags if they are present in a name-string.
-If your data is clean from HTML tags or entities, you can use this flag to increase performance.
+: Increases performance by skipping HTML entity and tag processing.
+Only use if your input is known to be free of HTML.

+`--nomenclatural-code -n`
+: Specifies the nomenclatural code (e.g., `botanical`, `zoological`) to use for parsing in ambiguous cases.
+For example `Aus (Bus)`: according to zoological code `Aus` is genus, `Bus` is subgenus, while according to botanical code `Bus` is the author of `Aus`.

+Supported values: `bact`, `bacterial`, `ICNP`, `bot`, `botanical`, `ICN`, `cult`, `cultivar`, `ICNCP`, `zoo`, `zoological`, `ICZN`.

 `--port -p`
-: set a port to run web-interface and [RESTful API][OpenAPI].
+: Sets the port for the web-interface and [RESTful API][OpenAPI].

 `--species-group-cut`
-: Changes stemmed canonical for autonym or species group names (e.g. `Aus bus bus`).
-It cuts infraspecific epithet, leaving only genus and specific epithet.
-All other data stays the same.
-This feature might be useful to match names like `Aus bus` and `Aus bus bus`.
+: Modifies the stemmed canonical form for autonyms and species-group names by removing the infraspecific epithet.
+Useful for matching names like `Aus bus` and `Aus bus bus`.

 `--stream -s`
-: `GNparser` can be used from any language using pipe-in/pipe-out of the command line application.
-This approach requires sending 1 name at a time to `GNparser` instead of sending names in batches.
-Streaming allows to achieve that.
+: Enables streaming mode, where names are processed one at a time.
+Useful for integrating gnparser with languages other than Go.

 `--unordered -u`
-: does not restore the order of output according to the order of input.
+: Disables output ordering.
+The output order may not match the input order.

 `--version -V`
-: shows the version number of `GNparser`.
+: Displays the version number of `GNparser`.

-` --web-logs`
+`--web-logs`
-: requires `--port`.
+: Requires `--port`.
 Enables output of logs for web-services.

 To parse one name: